Skip to main content

 The concept of “voluntary” is central to this entire discussion.
 To prevent programs from becoming coercive, the ADA regulates the financial incentives that employers can offer.
 A substantial reward or penalty could make a program feel mandatory, undermining your freedom to choose whether to participate.

-For this reason, when a nicotine test is required, the financial incentive ∞ whether it is a discount on your premium or a surcharge ∞ is capped.
+For this reason, when a nicotine test is required, the financial incentive ∞ whether it is a discount on your health insurance premium or a surcharge ∞ is capped.
 This cap is set at 30 percent of the cost of self-only health coverage.

 This regulation creates a space for you to make a decision based on your own health goals and personal choices, rather than being driven by overwhelming financial pressure.
 The intent is to balance the employer’s interest in promoting health with your right to privacy and autonomy over your own body and health decisions.